yzhu27/UnitPriceHelper/CONTRIBUTING.md

 ## How to Contribute
 ### Before Starting
+- Make sure you fully understand the purpose of this project and know the coding style.
+You can refer to README.md and the code in extension/content_script.js.
 - When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository or email to mwang39@ncsu.edu before making a change.
 - Before you create a new issue, please do a search in open issues to see if the issue has already been reported.
 ### Reporting Bugs